 In addition to her work advocating specifically for childfree persons, she’s also working to change her community, both locally and nationally in a positive way.
-Laura lives with her husband and cat in a 120 square foot home in North Carolina.
-These are commonly called Tiny Homes, and it’s more of a movement or a philosophy than a house size.
-It’s about living lighter on the planet, living more simply so you can focus on what matters, and creating more personal freedom to be authentically you.
+Laura, her husband and cat have lived in a 120 square foot Tiny Home.
+More of a movement or a philosophy than a house size, it is about living lighter on the planet, living more simply so you can focus on what matters, and creating more personal freedom to be authentically you.

 Laura is a leader in the Tiny Home movement.
 She’s written an inspirational book on living in 120 Sq Ft, and presented on Tiny Homes at conferences across the USA.
 I’ve followed her blogging from when she first thought of the idea to live in a tiny home.
 She was trapped in a corporate job that she was successful in, but didn’t love.
 She wanted to be a full time writer, but knew she needed to make changes in her life to make that dream a reality.
 She and her husband built their tiny home themselves and documented the process.
 I remember the day she put in her notice and moved into her tiny home.
 I wasn’t the only one cheering her on and inspired by her; I decided to make changes in my own life to pursue my dreams.
 Currently, she’s working with the City Council in her town to change zoning laws to allow tiny homes to be legally built as accessory dwellings.